Working with Children Act 2005

 - defines child-related work

 - establishes a framework to screen, monitor and assess the criminal records and the professional conduct of people who intend to work with children

 - lists the offences applicants are screened for

-- enables the department to rule that a person who fails the Check is prohibited from working with children
+- enables the Department of Justice and Regulation to rule that a person who fails the Check is prohibited from working with children

 - lists the people exempt from the Check like teachers registered with the Victorian Institute of Teaching (VIT), as their criminal records and professional conduct are screened by VIT.

-The protection of children is the paramount consideration for any decision made under the Act.
+The protection of children from sexual and physical harm is the paramount consideration for any decision made under the Act.